 Tip for photographers and not only: there are two places where St Paul’s Cathedral is frequently photographed from.
 The first one is from the mall next to it (click to see this point on google maps).
 I loved this spot due to the added reflections from both sides.
-And this is the result in B&W:
+And this is the result in Black and White:

 |St Paul’s Cathedral|

-You can also use an elevator to get to the top of the mall and make some pictures there (I have some photos in the video at the end of this post).
+You can also use an elevator to get to the top of the mall and take some pictures there (I have some photos in the video at the end of this post).

 Second frequently used location is the Millennium Bridge.

 You can climb to the top of the Cathedral.
 There are three stops.
-The first one is just beneath central dome (inside), the second is outside, and the third one is again inside between the dome that is seen from inside of the cathedral and the top of the dome that’s seen from outside.
+The first one is just beneath the central dome (inside), the second is outside, and the third one is again inside between the dome seen from inside of the Cathedral and the top of the dome seen from outside.

-After the tour, we’ve climbed to the second stop.
-You can take nice looking city panoramas from there.
-And it’s no wonder since St Paul’s was the tallest building in London till 1962.
+After the tour, we have climbed to the second stop.
+You can take nice-looking city panoramas from there.
+And it is no wonder since St Paul’s was the tallest building in London till 1962.